Electravia: History

 By the beginning of 2014, about 70 aircraft had been equipped with Electravia propulsion systems, including the ElectroLight2 electric motorglider, based on the Scheibe Spatz and the MC30E Firefly, with which Pilot Jean-Louis Soullier set a speed record of 189.87 km/h.

 By 2014 the company was producing a range of electric aircraft engines, including the Electravia GMPE 102, Electravia GMPE 104 and the Electravia GMPE 205.

 Electravia also produced a number of electric-powered ultralight trike designs, including the Electravia Electro Trike and the Electravia Monotrace-E, which was based on the AEF Monotrace.

 In 2014, the company decided to stop making electric motors to focus on the design of carbon fibre propellers.

 On 9 July 2015, the electric MC15E CriCri E-Cristaline became the first electric aircraft to cross the English Channel.

 By 2019, the propeller market for paramotors represented 40% of the company's sales.
 The company sold 4,500 models in over 80 countries.

-At the end of 2021, Electravia began the process of certifying the company and its propellers in accordance with EASA standards (DOA / CS-P / PART 21G).
+At the end of 2022, Electravia began the process of certifying the company and its propellers in accordance with EASA standards (DOA / CS-P / PART 21G).

 On March 2, 2023, EASA validated E-Props' first certified propeller: Type Certificate No. EASA P.512, model E-Props EPGU3.

 By 2021, the company had 40 aeronautical engineers and technicians and was producing 45,000 propeller blades per year and had started work to certify its propellers and production methods to European Union Aviation Safety Agency standards (DOA / CS-P / PART 21G).

 As of 2022, E-Props propellers are fitted to 220 different light aircraft and microlight models and 150 brands of paramotors.
 The company works directly with 35 major aircraft and microlight manufacturers to design its products.
 It exports 87% of its propeller production to 80 countries.

+At the end of 2025, the company completed the construction of a fifth industrial building on its production site.
+With a surface area of 1,000 m², this brings the total surface area of the factory to 8,200 m².